mbonneau/study-category-theory/haskell/readme.md

 # Embedded Haskell
 It is also possible to use Haskell on the [Arduino](http://arduino.cc/) a popular open-source single-board microcontroller, with an Atmel AVR processor and on-board input/output support.
 For more information see the
 [Arduino section on HaskellWiki](https://wiki.haskell.org/Arduino).

+# Stack
+[stack](http://docs.haskellstack.org/en/stable/README/) is a cross-platform program for developing Haskell projects.
+It is aimed at Haskellers both new and experienced.